Explainable-AI-Berlin/pytorch_explain_and_adapt_library/README.md

 More detailed examples that reproduce the results from the paper can be found in the jupyter notebooks.

+The Follicle dataset from the paper and how to work with it is propriertary and can thereby not be disclosed in detail here.

 **Structure of the Project:**

 peal/configs - generic config files, that can be either directly used, extended, adapted or exchanged